-Marketplaces — distribution platforms
+Marketplaces — Distribution platforms

 Note: These are the most popular distribution platforms, but this is not to say these are the only options.
 Instead of trying to add your game to the thousands of others in the iOS store say, you can also try to find a niche and promote directly to the audience who would be interested in your games.
-Your creativity is key here.
+Your creativity is critical here.

 The best platforms for HTML5 games are the Web-based stores.
-It's easy to prepare a game for them as such an action involves little to no modification of the game itself — usually adding a manifest file containing basic information in a zipped package containing all the resources is enough.
+It's easy to prepare a game for them as such an action involves little to no modification of the game itself — usually adding a manifest file containing necessary information in a zipped package containing all the resources is enough.

 Native mobile stores

 - Google Play's requirements are less strict, so the store is polluted with low quality games.
 It's still quite hard to be noticed there as the number of apps submitted daily is huge.
-It's harder to earn money here too — most of the paid games from iOS are published as free games on Android, with monetization coming from in app purchases (IAPs) or ads.
+It's harder to earn money here too — most of the paid games from iOS are published as free games on Android, with monetization coming from in-app purchases (IAPs) or ads.